To quote those immortal words from the kid in the ever popular El Paso Taco advertisement, ‘why not both?’

 Conclusions – Am I happy with my black tattoo sleeve?

-Most artists I know find working on anything boring.
+Most artists I know, do find working on anything to be boring.
 But they love getting paid.
 And the only thing they love more than getting paid, is getting paid for their particular craft.
 They’ll tattoo anything you want, wherever you want it, for enough coin.

-But for the record, my colored sleeve required more needles and consumables, took longer and cost more.
-The blackout hurt less, took less time and cost less than my colored sleeve.
+But, for the record, my colored sleeve required more needles and consumables, took longer and cost more.
+My blackout sleeve hurt less, took less time and cost less than my colored sleeve.

-So, when deciding on whether you should get a blackout tattoo or a colored sleeve, just remember those immortal words, ‘why not both?’
+So, when deciding on whether you should get a blackout tattoo or a colored sleeve, just remember those immortal words, ‘why not both?’.
+Two tattoo sleeves are always better than one.